The ACP requires that you have four linehandlers in addition to the Captain

 - You need to ensure that the linehandlers know how to use cleats and/or winches, rather than try and teach them when things get hectic in the locks

-- During the transit you will need to provide meals, drinks and somewhere to sleep for five people, often involving people sleeping on deck
+- During the transit you will need to provide meals and drinks for six or more people

 You will usually pay transportation costs for the volunteer linehandlers: